sgorgun/if-statements/README.md

 }
 ```

-In this task a decision block on a flowchart may have expressions connected with _AND_ and _OR_.
-In C# code files code use relevant [Boolean logic operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators) as logical connective.
+In this task the decision block on the flowchart may have expressions connected with _AND_ and _OR_.
+In C# code files code use respective [Boolean logic operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators) as logical connective.

 3. Process block "result = 0".

 ![Task 1 - Step 3](images/task1-3.png)

-Assign a zero to the _result_ variable in the code block.
+Assign a zero value to the _result_ variable in the code block.

 ```cs
 public static int DoSomething(int i)